Frequently Asked Questions

-The NDIS is run by the NDIA, which stands for the National Disability Insurance Agency.
-This is the government agency for the NDIS.
+NDIS is run by the NDIA, the National Disability Insurance Agency, and the government agency for the NDIS.

 The NDIA is the independent agency responsible for implementing the National Disability Insurance Scheme.
 If you are eligible for the NDIS, the NDIA will work with you and your family to help you identify the supports you need to live your life and achieve your goals.

 You do!
-Your NDIS plan will tell you how much funding you will receive for each support, but it is your decision how funds are managed.
-You can choose to manage your funds yourself or nominate the NDIS, a registered provider or someone else you trust to do it for you.
-With the NDIS you will always retain control over how, when and where your supports are provided.
+Your NDIS plan will tell you how much funding you will receive for each support, but your decision is how funds are managed.
+You can choose to manage your funds yourself or nominate the NDIS, a registered provider, or someone else you trust to do it for you.
+With the NDIS, you will always retain control over how, when, and where your support is provided.

 If your needs are not currently being met, you may be provided with more support if it is deemed reasonable and necessary by the NDIS.
-This is why it’s important to spend some time thinking about your needs and where your life could be improved ahead of your first NDIS meeting.
+This is why it’s essential to think about your needs and where your life could be improved ahead of your first NDIS meeting.

 Yes, if your circumstances change.
 If something happens that affects the supports you need, just let the NDIS or your support provider know, and they will work with you to review your plan.
 Your NDIS plan is also reviewed every 12 months.
 This allows you to assess the progress you have made towards achieving your goals and helps you to set new goals for the year ahead — which could also lead to a change in your support requirements.

 NDIS Local Area Co-ordinators (LACs) are locally based representatives who can support you in implementing your NDIS plan.
 This might include assisting you in finding community activities and mainstream services in your local area to help you achieve your goals.
 However, they cannot be as hands-on or involved as your support co-ordinator, which is why we highly recommend support co-ordination to make sure you are getting the most out of your plan.